Frequently Asked Questions

 - How often should the Machine come visiting?
 We’re conscious that, over the years, our tours have begun to stretch, sometimes to as long as 12 weeks.
 We’ll now aim to limit each tour to 9 weeks which will mean that our core circuit will benefit from up to five visits a year.
 But some communities—for reasons of cost, or distance, or size of population—may only be feasible for fewer visits, and coming to some locations only three or four times a year will free up time for additional visits, once or twice a year, to some of the hardest to get to locations.

 It may be helpful to stress that we receive no funding from Local Authorities.
-Our two, vital, public funders are Creative Scotland and Highlands & Islands Enterprise.
+Our two, vital, public funders are Creative Scotland and Screen Scotland.
 We have had some small amounts of funding from some Councils in the past, notably the Western Isles, but as Council cultural budgets have shrunk, we took the decision not to compete for diminishing funds with hard-pressed local arts groups.